 Back to the original question: How to Find the Right Niche?

-My way to find a niche is different.
+My way of finding a niche is different.
 It is critical to understand how you should be approaching the process of finding the niche you want to be blogging about.

 Typically people start by following a blogger and try to blog about the same niche which the other blogger is blogging.
 The real problem is if you don’t have a keen interest in the niche you want to blog about.
 Eventually, you will not be able to generate a lot of useful content.
 So, it is more likely the blog traffic will not take-off.
 My MBA Forum was a classic example of it.